Medusas71/Megs-Italian-Kitchen/README.md

 Meg's Italian Kitchen has been created for all lovers of Italian food.
 The purpose of this website is to have a variety of Italian recipes display so people can create mouth watering meals.
-The website will also accommodate for users that would like to add new recipes and amend and delete their own recipes when needed.
+The website will also accommodate for users that would like to add new recipes, amend and delete their own recipes when needed.

 [Back to Table of Contents](#table-of-contents)